nosana-ci/docs.nosana.io/docs/tokenomics/metrics.md

 ### Backers tokens

-Airdrop tokens can be acquired through the private sale.
+Backers tokens can be acquired through the private sale.

 ::: tip
 <TokenDescription pool='Backers'/>